Lactobacillus acidophilus LA-05®

 Further relevant studies: Jiang et al (1996), Lin MY (1991).

-Lactobacillus acidophilus LA-05® for Post Colonic Surgery
+Lactobacillus acidophilus LA-05® and Post Colonic Surgery

 A total of 39 patients undergoing major elective colonic resection were randomised to receive pre-, peri- and post-operative optimisation or conventional peri-operative care.
 Optimisation with a probiotic supplement including the strain L. acidophilus LA-05® was associated with a significant shorter hospital stay, quicker recovery of gut function, and shorter requirement for a catheter and intravenous infusion compared to conventional care without (Gatt et al, 2005).